This page aims to compare Diesel with various other crates that allow to connect to relational databases.

 - pgvector Support for the PgVector extension (Functions & Types)

-- diesel-oracle Support for Oracle as custom backend
+- diesel-oracle Support for Oracle as a custom backend

 Usability